• Skip to primary navigation

 Sophie Deraspe on her modern adaptation of Antigone

-…the state.
-In Antigone, what she does is say, the two of them are my brothers, so good for the one who has a royal funeral, but I have the…
+…his body is thrown to the vultures because he’s an enemy of the state.
+In Antigone, what she does is say, the two of them are my brothers, so good…

 An image of filmmaker Mike Leigh against a green background next to text that bears his name.